Skip to main content

 Purpose

-1. To develop for Council an overall reward strategy and policy to cover the remuneration, benefits and conditions of employment of the senior officers of the university, including the remuneration, benefits and conditions of employment of the President and Vice-Chancellor and his/her direct reports, the allowances for other holders of rotational offices of the university and the parameters for the remuneration and benefits of senior staff of the university.
+1. To develop for Council an overall reward strategy and policy to cover the remuneration, benefits and conditions of employment of the senior officers of the University, including the remuneration, benefits and conditions of employment of the President and Vice-Chancellor and his/her direct reports, and of the College Pro Vice-Chancellors, the allowances for other holders of rotational offices of the University and the parameters for the remuneration and benefits of senior staff of the University.

 2. The Committee shall be composed as follows: